QihaoTom/The_Ecnomist/README.md

 # The_Ecnomist

-In this part, I will pose some Chinese-related articles from The Ecnomist for better perspectives to understand how western countries look at China
+In this part, I will pose some Chinese-related articles from *The Economist* for better perspectives to understand how western countries look at China